tlskinneriv/awnet_local/README.md

 ## Overview

 You can use this integration to take advantage of the new "Custom Server" feature in AWNET available in Firmware [4.2.8](https://ambientweather.com/support) on the WS-2902A, WS-2902B, WS-2902C, WS-2000 And WS-5000.
 I have tested this using my WS-2902C.
 It receives service calls from the [AWNET](https://github.com/tlskinneriv/hassio-addons/tree/master/awnet) add-on and updates entities associated with the WS device.
+The implementation of this integration is based largely on the built-in Ambient Weather Station component already available in Home Assistant.

 ## Installation